 When bad weather heads our way, whether it’s forecasted or not, it can have a big impact.
 Staying safe and protecting your home are your top priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm is over, your AC repair technician will give you the all-clear?

 Taking even a few moments to think about your heating and cooling systems before the storm hits can help you avoid damage to your system when it’s all said and done.
-Then, when you schedule for an AC repair professional to check your system after the storm, they can possibly provide you with good news that your prep were worth the time.
+Then, when you schedule for an AC repair professional to check your system after the storm, they can possibly provide you with good news that your preparations were worth the time.

-At Service Experts Heating & Air Conditioning, we recognize that there’s only so much prep work you can do to get ready for bad weather, and time might not give you much notification, so we’ve put together a few tips of what you can do before and after a severe weather event takes place.
+At Service Experts Heating & Air Conditioning, we recognize that there’s only so much prep work you can do to get ready for severe weather, and time might not give you much notification, so we’ve put together a few tips of what you can do before and after a severe weather event takes place.

-Of course we all hope that severe weather doesn’t hit us in Canada, but we have to be ready if we want the best chance to avoid any major damage or other problems that can come with it.
+Of course we all hope that bad weather doesn’t hit us in Canada, but we have to be ready if we want the best chance to avoid any major damage or other problems that may come with it.
 If you have any questions about how to best prep for threatening weather in Canada or want to know what our AC repair service consists of after the storm has come and gone, give us a call at 866-397-3787 or schedule an appointment with Service Experts Heating & Air Conditioning through our online scheduler.